-Australia has two server, located in a Telstra data centre in Sydney, NSW,
+Australia has two server, located in a data centre somewhere in Australia.

 The goal of RadioID is to have a master listing so you can take a DMR radio anywhere in the world and it will work without ID conflicts.
 Amateurs are increasingly bridging digital networks so it is important that no two users have the same ID.https://www.radioid.net/cgi-bin/trbo-database/register.cgi - DMR Registration Page

-The first 3 digits of the IDentifier follows the Mobile Country Code numbering as defined in the ITU-T Recommendation E.212.
-This first 3 digits of the ID you are entering in your DMR radio are therefore identifying your geographical origin :
+The first 3 digits of the Identifier follows the Mobile Country Code (MCC) numbering as defined in the ITU-T Recommendation E.212.

 Talk Group 9, Time Slot 2 has a special use.